 A MTR test combines ICMP and Traceroute functionalities to perform a more detailed reachability test.
 This test performs a hop by hop analysis of reachability.
 This is commonly utilized for identifying potential causes for loss or delays to a destination from the MS' LAN IP.
 This destination may be a FQDN or IP address.

 This tool will determine the approximate throughput between this device and the Cisco Meraki Cloud Controller.
 To use this tool, click on the play button and wait approximately 10 seconds.
 The device will send traffic to the cloud controller and report the approximate calculated speed on the tool.
 This can be used to get a general idea of throughput for upstream traffic from this device, which can be helpful in the event of a suspected bandwidth issue.

 Note: Reported speeds may be less than actual speeds, as the test will be affected by other switch behaviors and functions.
 For a more accurate throughput test between two nodes, please use iperf or another throughput test.

 For more information on using the Dashboard throughput test, please refer to the following KB article - Throughput Test to the Web from Cisco Meraki Devices

-By clicking the play button, this tool will cause all LEDs on this switch to blink.
-This can be a quick way to identify unlabeled switches in a rack.
-This tool can also be used to scare a colleague once you've convinced them the switch is haunted.
+By clicking the run button, this tool will cause all LEDs on this switch to blink.
+This can be a quick way to identify an unlabeled switch in a rack.

 This tool can be used to soft reboot a switch.
 This tool will temporarily disconnect all clients, so it is advised only to reboot the device during scheduled maintenance hours or in the event of an emergency.
 Because this reboot is only a soft reboot, it will retain its current configuration upon rebooting.
 For information on returning a Cisco Meraki device to factory settings, please refer to the following KB article - Resetting Cisco Meraki Devices to Factory Defaults